 Recently at a local post office with a ‘no commission’ sign, you could buy €1.16 for £1, and sell €1.44 for £1.
 Since the € to £ mid-rate that day was 1.27, that would appear to me to be a commission when buying and selling Euros of about 10%.
 So, if you bought £100 of Euros, but didn’t spend any and then changed them back, you would get about £80.
 So that’s ‘no commission’!

 My tips for travel money

-- CASH BEFORE YOU TRAVEL – Better rates are obtainable online than at High Street outlets or at airport departure lounges.
-See Avoid Airport Currency Exchange for results of a recent survey, in which the best rate given for online purchase was from MONEYCORP who charged only 1.8% commission – the best buy from all the exchange outlets surveyed – followed closely by TRAVELEX who charged 2.3%.
+- Cash before you travel – Better rates are obtainable online than at High Street outlets or at airport departure lounges.
+See Avoid Airport Currency Exchange for some survey results.
 However, when buying online, bear in mind that the best rates often require a minimum of £500 and you need to wait a day for delivery.
 Also, a disadvantage I find of obtaining foreign currency before you travel is that, as a Senior, I feel quite vulnerable carrying large amounts of cash around.

 - Important: If you intend to use a credit card abroad, let the company know when and where you will be travelling, otherwise your funds may suddenly dry up!
 Also, keep a note of your credit card number just in case it gets lost.

 Other credit cards to consider which do not charge for overseas purchases are the Sainsbury’s Gold Mastercard (with an annual charge) and the Aqua Reward Mastercard and Saga Platinum Visa Card for over 50s (both of which have cash withdrawal fees).